liferay/lexicon-site/src/pages/docs/patterns/alerts.md

 #### Toast

 This type of alert is specific for toast messages.
 This type of messages appear on the top right corner of the screen.
-The maximum with of a toast message is 360px and the height can vary depending on the number of rows.
+The maximum width of a toast message is 360px and the height can vary depending on the number of rows.
 It always have a close action.

 ![four differet toast alert colors](../../../images/AlertToast.png)